J.P. Crawford Preview, Player Props: Mariners vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.71 team ERA ranks 24th across all league pitching staffs.
+- The Reds have a 4.71 team ERA that ranks 24th across all league pitching staffs.

-- The Reds allow the third-most home runs in baseball (193 total, 1.4 per game).
+- Reds pitchers combine to give up 196 total home runs at a rate of 1.4 per game (third-most in baseball).

-- Phillips makes his first start of the season for the Reds.
+- Richardson will make his first start of the season for the Reds.

-- The righty will make his MLB debut.
-He's 22 years old.

 © 2023 Data Skrive.
 All rights reserved.